RVSCI CORPORATE BOARD MEMBERS

 John MakayMember At Large

-John Makay holds a BS in Biology from VCU and an MA from John Hopkins.
+John Makay holds a BS in Biology from VCU and an MA from Johns Hopkins.
 John taught military personnel in Germany and Egypt and for the Defense Department in Germany.
-In the US, he worked for John Hopkins University, Baltimore Schools and Baltimore City Community College.
+In the US, he worked for Johns Hopkins University, Baltimore Schools and Baltimore City Community College.
 He also served as the department head for the Division of Rehabilitation Services in Baltimore.
 Returning to Roanoke in 2009, John worked for Virginia Western CC as a grant specialist and has begun pro bono work for organizations in Roanoke.

 Archie L. Freeman IIIMember At Large

 Archie L. Freeman III, currently the Chief Academic Officer for Roanoke City Public Schools, previously served as Principal at Woodrow Wilson MS and at William Fleming HS.
 He holds a B.S. and M.A. from Virginia Tech where he is a doctoral candidate in Educational Leadership and Policy Studies.
-Active in the community, he received the NAACP Youth Council Impactors of Excellence in 2015 and was NAACP Roanoke Citizen of the Year for Education in 2018.
+Active in the community, he received the NAACP Youth Council Impactors of Excellence award in 2015 and was NAACP Roanoke Citizen of the Year for Education in 2018.
 An Associate Minister at Pilgrim Baptist Church, he assists in the music ministry, and is on the board of the Roanoke Boys and Girls Club.

-Andreea S. Mihalache-O’Keef, PhDMember At Large
+Andreea S. Mihalache-O’Keef, Ph.D.Member At Large

 Andreea Mihalache-O’Keef, PhD, is an Assistant Professor of Political Science at Roanoke College.
 A native of Romania, she holds a BA from Randolph-Macon Woman’s College, an MA and PhD from Pennsylvania State University, and she completed postdoctoral work at Princeton University.
 She enjoys exploring the world both in a professional capacity—travelling with students, teaching courses on International Relations, and conducting research—and with her family.
 Since settling in Roanoke in 2010, she has learned the value and rewards of positive community engagement and she also discovered the joys of hiking, biking, and urban gardening.